Moses the Black: Legacy

 A modern interpretation honors Moses the Ethiopian as an apostle of non-violence.
 His relics and major shrine are found today at the Church of the Virgin Mary in the Paromeos Monastery, a Coptic Orthodox monastery located in Wadi El Natrun in Egypt.

-He was a spiritual guide to many monks at the monasteries and to many Christians over the generations.
+Moses the Black’s life devoted to repentance and asceticism contributed to the development of early Christian monasticism and influenced figures such as John Cassian.

 Some of his well-known teachings include:

 "Do no harm to anyone; do not think anything bad in your heart towards anyone; do not scorn the man who does evil, do not put confidence in him who does wrong to his neighbor; do not rejoice with him who injures his neighbor.
 This is what dying to one’s neighbor means."

-“When someone is occupied with his own faults, he does not see those of neighbor.”
+"When someone is occupied with his own faults, he does not see those of neighbor."

-"If a man’s deeds are not in harmony with his prayer, he labors in vain.”
+"If a man’s deeds are not in harmony with his prayer, he labors in vain."

 Veneration

-His feast day in the Syriac Orthodox Church is celebrated on August 28, and in the Greek Church, his feast day is on June 18.
+His feast day in the Syriac Orthodox Church is celebrated on August 28, and in the Greek Church, it is also August 28.